jovibor/HexCtrl/README.md

     UINT            uID { };        //Control ID.
     DWORD           dwStyle { };    //Window styles, 0 for default.
-    DWORD           dwExStyle { };  //Extended window styles, 0 for default.
+    DWORD           dwExStyle { };  //Extended window styles, 0 for default. double          dbWheelRatio { 1.0 }; //Ratio for how much to scroll with mouse-wheel.
 };
 ```